briangu/parallac.js/README.md

 Concepts
 =

-For a thorough introduction, it is highly recommended to check out the Chapel concepts: http://chapel.cray.com/learning.html
+For a thorough introduction, it is highly recommended to check out the [Chapel concepts](http://chapel.cray.com/learning.html).

 Locales
 -